Office of Business Opportunity

 About the Director

-Interim Director Murray has a Bachelor of Arts Degree in Political Science and Spanish from Colgate University and a Law Degree from Villanova University School of Law.
-She serves on the board of Zonta Club of Houston, a global organization of professionals empowering women worldwide through service and advocacy and is a graduate of the Center for Houston’s Future Business/Civic Leadership Forum.
-Interim Director Murray has served on national and international panels advocating for the continued support and development of small businesses.
-Her advocacy for businesses to thrive globally has led her to earn a National Association of Small Business International Trade Educators Certified Global Business Professional designation.
+Director Murray has a Bachelor of Arts Degree in Political Science and Spanish from Colgate University and a Law Degree from Villanova University School of Law.
+Her advocacy for local businesses to expand their services and products to global markets led her to earn a designation as a Certified Global Business Professional in order to provide assistance to Houston businesses.
+She is a graduate of the Center for Houston’s Future Business/Civic Leadership Forum and she serves on the board of Zonta Club of Houston, a global organization of professionals empowering women worldwide through service and advocacy.
+Director Murray has served on national and international panels advocating for the continued support and development of small businesses.